CumulusNetworks/docs/content/cumulus-linux-51/Layer-2/Bonding-Link-Aggregation.md

 {{< /tabs >}}

 {{%notice note%}}
 - By default, the bond uses IEEE 802.3ad link aggregation mode.
-To configure the bond in balance-xor mode, see {{<link url="#configure-bond-options" text="Configuration Parameters">}} below.
+To configure the bond in balance-xor mode, see {{<link url="#optional-configuration" text="Optional Configuration">}} below.
 - If the bond is *not* going to be part of a bridge, you must specify an IP address.
 - Make sure the name of the bond adheres to Linux interface naming conventions and is unique within the switch.
 - Cumulus Linux does not support bond members at 200G or greater.